jbsaff/angular-schema-form-multiselect/README.md

 unselectable, empty value option in the list.

 Finally, there is a directive extension to schema-validate to clean up the model when elements are $destroyed (such as when an ng-if condition is no longer satisfied).

-The model value is set to null, as a representation of no response.
+### destroyStrategy
+By default, when a field is removed from the DOM and the $destroy event is broadcast, the schema-validate directive will update the model to set the field value to undefined.
+This can be overridden by setting the destroyStrategy on a field to one of null, empty string (""), undefined, or "retain".
+Any other value will be ignored and the default
+behavior will apply.
+The empty string option only applies to fields that have a type of string; using the empty string with other field types will just be set to the default destroyStrategy.
+If you'd like to set the destroyStrategy for an entire form, add it to the formDefaults in the [globalOptions](#global-options)

 #Roadmap
 * externalized default options for bootstrap-multiselect.
-* allow for configuration of the model cleanup, to allow specific behavior to be on a per question basis.
+* ~~allow for configuration of the model cleanup, to allow specific behavior to be on a per question basis.~~ DONE!